 Dates: 1st Dec.
 2016 - 14th Jan.
 2017

-Organized by Yoshida Hideo Memorial Foundation
+Organized by the Yoshida Hideo Memorial Foundation and

 Advertising Museum Tokyo

 A Message from the President

 It’s my pleasure to welcome you to the ninth annual exhibition of D&AD winning work at the Advertising Museum Tokyo.
 This year has been a year of firsts for D&AD.
 We had our first ever D&AD Festival and launched two new initiatives: D&AD Impact, an award for creative ideas that have transformed the world for the better, and New Blood Shift, a programme to enable more diverse talent to enter the industry, including young people who haven’t gone to university.